Raskelof/Talking-Stairs/README.md

 You can watch a proof of concept demo of the complete device and platform setup here: https://photos.app.goo.gl/m8jURnoubJgfNXZ16

 I'm happy with the end result of this project but I haven't reached the end goal.
-To get real practical use of the device I would like to identify WHO is walking down the stairway to play a personalized message instead of a general greeting.
+To get real practical use of the device I would like to identify WHO is walking down the stairway to play a personalised message instead of a general greeting.
 To be continued...